 - and, if your host will help you install a back up if needed.

-6. Are You Willing to Pay Someone to Maintain Your Site?
+6. You Aren’t Willing to Pay for Site Maintenance

 As you can see, site maintenance is important.